 Hurricane season runs from June to November each year.
 Storms come with many risks, one of which is fallen trees.
 Unfortunately, all it can take is one good storm and even the most sturdy tree can topple.
-You may wonder how insurance handles this events, so here are some answers to the most frequently asked questions about insurance and trees.
+You may wonder how insurance handles this type of event.
+Here are some answers to the most frequently asked questions about insurance and trees.

 Q. Does my homeowner’s policy cover damages to my fence or detached structures like a shed or detached garage?